 BJJ belt ranks

 Below are the ranks by age, typically:

-Adult belt ranks for Brazilian Jiu Jitsu:
+What are the adult ranks for Brazilian Jiu Jitsu?

 - White (this is where everyone starts)

 - Blue (this can take between 2-4 years)

 What are the youth belt ranks for Brazilian Jiu Jitsu?